malupar/MorseResolutions/src/Ideal/intersect.md

 *__idealB__* : Ideal

 <div style="margin-left: 30px;">
-Ideal with which we will intersect
+Ideal with which we will intersect.
 </div>

 *__simplify__* : Boolean, optional

 <div style="margin-left: 30px;">
-True if we keep the minimal base and False otherwise
+True if we keep the minimal base and False otherwise.
 </div>

 ## Implementation